lirui-cyber/Accent-Recognition-Multitask-System-with-ASRInit/README.md

   bash run_librispeech_asr.sh  --nj 20 --steps 1-8
   ```
   You can also find the pretrained model in folder `pretrained-librispeech-model`, contains 16K and 8K model. <br>
-  The pretrained ASR model can be downloaded from the link below: https://drive.google.com/drive/folders/1SLJ54dPTk8EUCqurnl3xPSSZEhMuPP5E
+  The pretrained ASR model can be downloaded from the link below: https://drive.google.com/drive/folders/1SLJ54dPTk8EUCqurnl3xPSSZEhMuPP5E <br>
   3. step by step
     The overall code is divided into four parts, including feature extraction, JSON file generation, model training and decoding. <br>
     You can control the steps by changing the value of the step variable.